 And They’re Off

-Once you've settled on a viewing location, double-check your mile position on the course map and be sure to get there in time to catch the elite runners or cheer on a friend.
-The marathon begins in phases: wheelchair competitors (8:30am) and handcyclists (8:55am) start first, followed by the professional women (9:10am) and men (9:40am).
-The rest of the field starts the race in four staggered waves, at 9:40am (right behind the professional men), 10:05am, 10:30am and 10:55am.
+Once you’ve settled on a viewing location, double-check your mile position on the course map and be sure to get there in time to catch the elite runners or cheer on a friend.
+The marathon begins in phases: men’s wheelchair competitors (8:30am), women’s wheelchair competitors (8:32am) and handcyclists (8:52am) start first, followed by the professional women (9:10am) and men (9:40am).
+The rest of the field starts the race in four staggered waves, at 9:40am (right behind the professional men), 10:10am, 10:35am and 11am.

 Get into position before the time approaches for your runner to appear.
 Be visible, with camera in hand and sign held high.
 You will want to be ready and alert but also patient—even an accomplished runner may not be on his or her intended pace.